Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Introduction

 In this paper, we specifically investigate whether persona-assignment induces responses consistent with motivated reasoning in LLMs.
 Models displaying such behavioral patterns risk providing seemingly rational, but inherently flawed justifications to users for arriving at identity-congruent conclusions --- potentially contributing to epistemic bubbles and subsequently exacerbating social biases and political polarization through human-AI feedback loops \cite{Glickman_Sharot_2024}.

 To the best of our knowledge, we are the first to propose \textit{motivated reasoning} as a theoretical framework for understanding identity-congruent reasoning in persona-assigned LLMs.
-And while the underlying ``motivation" mechanisms for LLMs may completely differ from humans ---- implicitly shaped by training data or fine-tuning --- persona-assigned reasoning biases may still functionally resemble motivated reasoning observed in humans.
-We study this by assigning 8 personas across 4 political and demographic attributes to 8 state-of-the-art LLMs (4 OpenAI models, and 4 open source models).
-We consider two reasoning tasks sourced from cognitive psychology where motivated reasoning has been a salient mechanism in biased evaluation for humans --- discerning the accuracy of true and fake (i.e. synthetic) news headlines and evaluating numeric scientific evidence.
+And while the underlying ``motivation" mechanisms for LLMs may completely differ from humans ---- implicitly shaped by training data or fine-tuning --- persona-assigned reasoning biases may still mimic motivated reasoning observed in humans.
+We study this by assigning 8 personas across 4 political and demographic attributes to 8 LLMs (4 OpenAI models and 4 open source models).
+We consider two reasoning tasks sourced from psychology where motivated reasoning has been a salient mechanism in biased evaluation for humans --- discerning the accuracy of true and fake (i.e., synthetic) news headlines and evaluating numeric scientific evidence.
 The tasks are explained in Figure \ref{evidence_task}.
-We find that across both tasks, persona-assigned models exhibit human-like motivated reasoning --- leading to conclusions congruent with the induced identity.
+We find that across both tasks, persona-assigned models exhibit human-like motivated reasoning --- leading to conclusions congruent with the induced persona.

-In the headline veracity discernment task, we find that LLMs assigned with a \textit{High School} educated persona have up to \textbf{9\% reduced veracity discernment} relative to models without personas.
+In the headline veracity discernment task, we find that LLMs assigned with a \textit{High School} educated persona have up to \textbf{9\% reduced veracity discernment} relative to models without personas, and by 3\% on average across all personas.
 Additionally, similar to human studies, motivated reasoning is a statistically significant predictor for veracity discernment (\textsection \ref{vda_results}), as compared to analytical reasoning (which is non-significant).
 Moreover, we find that \textbf{political personas are up to 90\% more likely to correctly evaluate scientific evidence when the ground truth is congruent with their political beliefs}, but show reduced performance when evaluating evidence that conflicts with their induced political identity (\textsection \ref{evidence_results}).